 So, we've been on Zoom for over a year.
 But even with many offices reopening, the use of video meeting software will continue to be important as hybrid workplaces take their place at center stage of 2021's workplace trends.

-But many new-to-Zoom users have already quickly discovered that, for the purposes of conducting work meetings in particular, there are a few noteworthy video call mistakes worth avoiding.
-Video meetings come with their own unique set of rules, after all, and even those of us who fancy ourselves Zoom pundits may still be guilty of breaking some of these.
+While many of us feel like Zoom pros by now, video meetings come with their own unique set of rules and even those of us who fancy ourselves Zoom pundits may still be guilty of breaking some of these.

 Below, here are 17 seemingly small Zoom meeting mistakes that can actually make a major dent in your professional image.

-For workforces that are still getting their remote legs, over-communicating with bosses and colleagues has become critical.
+In the ever-changing remote world, over-communicating with bosses and colleagues is often critical.
 But that increased communication doesn’t always have to take the form of an official meeting, much like in our prior working world.
 If the job can get done via an email or Slack message, and you’re still getting at least some daily video time in with your colleagues anyway, make it a written message and protect everyone’s workflow.

 When on a video call, every little sound in your background is going to be amplified.
 And for calls involving multiple parties, without people on mute, the result can be a cacophonous mess.
 Be respectful and make mute your default.

 Although it’s a good idea to use mute, don’t let it be your constant setting.
 Meetings conducted over video have a different cadence, in terms of who gets to talk when and for how long.
 But ideally, you’re still giving voice to your ideas, even if the format feels a little uncomfortable at first.
 It may be tempting to think you’ll save your point for a Slack message or email after the call, but for the sake of your professional image, try not to become a video call wallflower.